 - Easy and quick to do

-- Must be done regularly – weekly or every two week
+- Must be done regularly – every few weeks

-Feeding wild birds is a great wildlife activity, not only does it help the birds it brings more life to your garden and it’s great to watch the birds all round the year.
-There is one major problem and that is disease and parasites that can affect the birds in their usual feeding areas.
+Feeding wild birds is a great wildlife activity.
+Not only does it help the birds, it brings more life to your garden.
+Above all it’s great to watch the birds all round the year.
+However there is one major problem and that is disease and parasites that can affect the birds in their usual feeding areas.

-In warm and/or wet weather food can spoil quickly and as many seeds are filled with fats, bird seed needs to be replaced frequently.
+In warm or wet weather food can spoil quickly, many seeds are filled with natural fats, bird seed therefore they need to be replaced frequently.
+Whatever the weather, cleaning away old food is a must.
+Use a soft brush or cloth to remove old food every time you top-up with fresh food.
 This helps to prevent the wild birds from being affected by old or spoiled food.

 Where birds gather the chances of catching a disease or parasites increases, bird feeders offer diseases and parasites a great opportunity to infect many more birds than they would in the wild because so many birds frequent a small area.